-Brain displays an intrinsic mechanism for fighting infectionNovember 19th, 2012 in Medical research /
+Brain displays an intrinsic mechanism for fighting infectionNovember 19, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—White blood cells have long reigned as the heroes of the immune system.
 When an infection strikes, the cells, produced in bone marrow, race through the blood to fight off the pathogen.
 But new research is emerging that individual organs can also play a role in immune system defense, essentially being their own hero.
 In a study examining a rare and deadly brain infection, scientists at The Rockefeller University have found that the brain cells of healthy people likely produce their own immune system molecules, demonstrating an "intrinsic immunity" that is crucial for stopping an infection.

 Shen-Ying Zhang, a clinical scholar in the St. Giles Laboratory of Human Genetics of Infectious Diseases, has been studying children with Herpes simplex encephalitis, a life-threatening brain infection from the herpes virus, HSV-1, that can cause significant brain damage.
 The scientists already knew from previous work that children with this encephalitis have a genetic defect that impairs the function of an immune system receptor—toll-like receptor 3 (TLR3)—in the brain.
 For this study they wanted to see how the defect in TLR3 was hampering the brain's ability to fight the herpes infection.

 When TLR3 detects a pathogen it triggers an immune response causing the release of proteins called interferons to sound the alarm and "interfere" with the pathogen's replication.
 It's most commonly associated with white blood cells, found throughout the body, but here the researchers were examining the receptor's presence on neurons and other brain cells.